BIABC Board of Directors

 Colleen Van Mook is the Executive Director for Downtown Prince George, which is a non-profit society serving all the tenants and property owners in the Downtown C1 Zone.
 Colleen is proud to support the Board in their vision to support and grow the economic vitality and energy in Prince George’s downtown.
 Taking responsibility for the day to day operations and ensuring the implementation of programs, services and projects has been a rewarding role over the last five years.
 Before that, Colleen spent 25 years working for the City of Prince George as a coordinator, supervisor, manager, and director.
 As the Director of Community Services, she was responsible for the operations of all recreation facilities and the delivery of programs & services.
 Her proudest accomplishment during that time was leading Prince George’s bid to host the 2015 Canada Winter Games.
 She has been a consultant in the areas of strategic planning and leadership development and took on a senior volunteer role of Chair, Mission Services during the execution of the Canada Winter Games.
 In her role with Downtown Prince George she has been able to join a passionate Board and an amazing array of over 500 downtown businesses; along with committed partners and supporters to improve and promote downtown.
 Colleen and her husband Bert along with their two adult children, have been proud to call Prince George their home for over 31 years.
 Colleen enjoys, running, golf and working out at the YMCA in her spare time.

 With more than 35 years as a senior executive in the social profit sector, Lori established Lori Baxter Consulting in 2010.
 Her client base includes a broad range of social profit organizations and local governments, including BIABC.
 Prior to establishing her business, Lori served as Director of Arts at 2010 Legacies Now, a partner organization of the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games.
 For ten years she was the Executive Director of the Greater Vancouver Alliance for Arts and Culture, where she worked extensively in advocacy efforts at all levels of government, as well as with the business community and the general public.
-Lori is Past-President of the board of trustees of PAL – Vancouver.
-Previous board experience includes the Canadian Conference of the Arts, Tourism Vancouver and the Leon and Thea Koerner Foundation.
+Lori's has served on the boards of Performing Arts Lodge (PAL) – Vancouver, including three years as President, the Canadian Conference of the Arts, Tourism Vancouver and the Leon and Thea Koerner Foundation.